dan410/SimStudy_eigenfunction_estimation/README.md

 File structure of the project
 -----------------------------

-Ultimately everything is run from `main.R` or file matching `main*.R`.
-Within `main.R` a `.rds` file consisting of a list of parameter values is read in from the `params` folder.
+Ultimately everything is run from main.R or file matching main*.R.
+Within main.R an `.rds` file consisting of a list of parameter values is read in from the params folder.
 The list of parameter values is passed to a function (e.g. `run-sims()`), which handles the actual computing of estimators.
-The resulting output is saved in an `.rds` file and stored in the `results` folder with a name that corresponds to the parameters used in the computation.
+The resulting output is saved in an `.rds` file and stored in the results folder with a name that corresponds to the parameters used in the computation.

+For example, in the params folder the file params-ind-1.R contains the code to create a list object of parameter values ("ind" indicates no spatial dependence between locations).
+When params-ind-1.R is run, it will produce the list object params-ind-1.rds.
+In main.R, the `.rds` file is read in and passed to the simulaton engine `run-sims()`, the ouput of which is saved in results-params-ind-1.rds.
+This file naming convention makes explicit which parameters were used to produce the corresponding output.

-Each `results` file contains the estimated values, which then be used to compute things that we are interested in.
+Each results*.rds file contains the estimated values, which can then be used for further computation.
 In our case we are interested in computing the `L2` norm of the first two eigenfunctions.
-The code used for computing the `L2` norm is shown in `main.R` and makes use of the function `L2norm.R` which contains information about the true eigenfunctions for the process used to simulate the data.
+The code used for computing the `L2` norm is shown in main.R and makes use of the functions `L2norm1()` and `L2norm2()` (sourced from L2norm.R) which contain information about the true eigenfunctions for the process used to simulate the data.